E-cigarettes containing nicotine can only be supplied by pharmacies with a valid prescription

 Prosecutions for illegal sales of nicotine containing e-cigarettes

-This table lists the prosecutions for illegal sale of nicotine containing e-cigarettes and nicotine containing e-liquids, following investigation and seizures by Authorised Officers in NSW Health.
+This table lists the prosecutions for illegal sale of nicotine containing e-cigarettes and other nicotine products, following investigation and seizures by Authorised Officers in NSW Health.
 It shows the number of successful prosecutions in each quarter.

 Quarter Number of successful prosecutions Local health districts business is located in